 Updates from the Diversity Steering Committee

-The DSC looks forward to supporting graduate students in exploring diversity science in their coursework, research, teaching, and other domains of engagement within and outside of the UW.
-Please contact us at firstname.lastname@example.org for more information or to ask how you can be a part of one of our upcoming projects!
+The DSC looks forward to supporting graduate students in exploring diversity science in their coursework, research, teaching, and other domains of engagement within and outside the UW.
+Please contact us at email@example.com or join us on Slack for more information or to ask how you can be a part of one of our upcoming projects!

 - Articles on the students who completed the Specialization in 2010, 2011, Summer 2012, Winter 2012, Summer 2013, Winter 2013, Summer 2014.

 - Diversity Steering Committee website